tldr-pages/tldr/pages/common/spectacle.md

 > KDE's screenshot utility.
 > More information: <https://manned.org/spectacle>.

-- Capture the screenshot of the entire desktop:
+- Capture a screenshot of the entire desktop:

 `spectacle`

-- Capture the screenshot of an active window:
+- Capture a screenshot of an active window:

 `spectacle --activewindow`

-- Capture the screenshot of a specific region:
+- Capture a screenshot of a specific region:

 `spectacle --region`